FNNN98/Drone-data-acquisition-subsystem/README.md

 - LSM6DSL Gyroscope
   Data acquired with ODR set to 833 Hz,
   FS = ±2000 with 70 mdps/LSB sensitivity

+  Gyroscope data is then converted into angular speed vector

 - LSM303AGR Accelerometer
   Data acquired with ODR set to 200 Hz,